rubensworks/article-eswc2020-costmodelldf/content/solution.md

 {:#solution}

 The goal of our framework
-is to expose different kinds of server interfaces based on the server load and the queries.
+is to expose different server interfaces based on the server load and the queries.
 Instead of exposing *just one interface* per query, we expose a *collection of interfaces* per query.
-This allows clients to select a combination of interfaces based on its capabilities, query plans, and other circumstances.
+This allows clients to select a combination of interfaces based on their capabilities, query plans, and other circumstances.

 <figure id="figure-solution">
 <img src="img/hybrid-querying.svg" alt="[Hybrid Linked Data Fragments]" style="height: 10em">